MOTORCYCLE COUNCIL of NSW

 The Motorcycle Council of NSW Inc. (MCC of NSW) is an internationally recognised umbrella group for motorcycle clubs, associations and ride groups, in the state of New South Wales, Commonwealth of Australia.

-Established in 1982, the MCC of NSW is the peak body for motorcycling in this state.
+Starting in 1981, the MCC of NSW is the peak body for motorcycling in this state.
 It represents over 41 clubs, with more than 36,000 riders.

 Paul Taffa (Chairman)